se2p/pynguin/README.md

 This project is licensed under the terms of the [MIT License](LICENSE.rst).
-Pynguin was using the GNU Lesser General Public License (LGPL) until version 0.29.0, its licence was changed with version 0.30.0.
+Pynguin was using the GNU Lesser General Public License (LGPL) until version 0.29.0, its license was changed with version 0.30.0.

 ## Star History